Solaris Random Number Generation

 the FIPS 186-2 rng requirements.

-The above functions are available from the libcryptoutil.so library but are private to Solaris.
+The above functions are available from the libcryptoutil.so library but are Private to Solaris and MUST not be used by any 3rd party code - see the attributes(5) man page for the Solaris interface taxonomy.
 Similar to the kernel space there are pkcs11_get_nzero_random() and pkcs11_get_nzero_urandom() variants that ensure none of the bytes are zero.
-The pkcs11_ prefix is because these are private functions mostly used for the implementation of the PKCS#11 API.
-The Solaris private ucrypto API does not provide key generation functions.
+The pkcs11_ prefix is because these are Private functions mostly used for the implementation of the PKCS#11 API.
+The Solaris Private ucrypto API does not provide key generation functions.

 The pkcs11_softtoken C_GenerateRandom() function is implemented by calling pkcs11_get_urandom().